 An escalation clause or phrase in a fire insurance contract effectively allows for an increase in the sum insured to cover any unexpected costs which may arise from fluctuations.
 It simply means, that should inflation increase the price of items, for instance, these costs will be covered under a fire insurance policy as well.

-While it is necessary to have a comprehensive fire insurance to get coverage against losses or damages which arise due to fire, it is also necessary to consider inflation while buying the cover as there is no point in being underinsured.
-Escalating inflation rate, for example, can result in hidden costs and increase the price of items.
+While it is necessary to have comprehensive fire insurance to get coverage against losses or damages arising due to fire.
+It is also necessary to consider inflation while buying the cover as there is no point in being underinsured.
+The escalating inflation rate, for example, can result in hidden costs and increase the price of items.

-Further, the escalator clause is also called as the inflation-guard endorsement in the insurance business as it helps in increasing your insurance cover as per the current labour costs, raw materials and so on.
+Further, the escalator clause is also called the inflation-guard endorsement in the insurance business.
+As it helps in increasing your insurance cover as per the current labour costs, raw materials, and so on.

-Remember, the inflation is a devil which can easily increase the price of any goods.
-Therefore, if you plan to cancel the escalator clause in a fire insurance in order to save money, you would have to dig deep into your pocket, should your business or asset get damaged due to fire.
-As they say, penny wise, pound foolish, do look at the escalation clause at the time of buying a fire insurance policy to ensure that your cover always stays in sync with the prevailing market scenario.
+Remember, inflation is a devil which can easily increase the price of any goods.
+Therefore, if you plan to cancel the escalator clause in fire insurance in order to save money, you would have to dig deep into your pocket, should your business or asset get damaged due to fire.
+As they say, penny wise, pound foolish, do look at the escalation clause at the time of buying a fire insurance policy.
+In order to ensure that your cover always stays in sync with the prevailing market scenario.

 Unfortunately, last year, the fire occurred at Jayant’s office due to short-circuit.
-Though, no one injured, property worth Rs 10 lakh got damaged.
+Though no one was injured, property worth Rs 10 lakh got damaged.
 As Jayant had a fire insurance policy, he approached the insurer for the claim settlement.
-Here, the insurer found that the total loss was Rs 10 lakh, however, as Jayant had a cover of Rs 5 lakh only, the claim was settled accordingly.
+Here, the insurer found that the total loss was Rs 10 lakh, however, Jayant had a cover of Rs 5 lakh only, and settled the claim accordingly.

 Above all, Jayant had bought a fire insurance policy when his office was under construction.
 At that time, the value of the property was less, which increased in five years.
-However, as Jayant did not include an escalation clause in his fire insurance policy, the insurance company settled the claim as per the coverage value only which was not sufficient.
+However, as Jayant did not include an escalation clause in his fire insurance policy, the insurance company settled the claim.
+It was as per the coverage value only which was not sufficient.